 During addiction, your brain can become dependent on Fentanyl in order to release the proper amounts of dopamine.
 Your brain’s pleasure and reward center can also begin to associate Fentanyl with pleasure and reward your use of it with a rush of pleasurable neurotransmitters.
 When you don’t use it, you can deal with intense cravings and withdrawal symptoms.

 Withdrawal symptoms can begin within 24 hours of your last use.
-This makes it difficult to remain clean and sober without help from our Florida fentanyl detox center.
+This makes it difficult to remain clean and sober without help from a program like ours.

 What to Expect from a Fentanyl Detox Program

-Our fentanyl detox center focuses on helping you successfully withdraw from Fentanyl in a safe, supportive environment.
-You can choose to attend an inpatient or outpatient fentanyl detox center.
-The more severe your addiction is, the more likely it is that an inpatient fentanyl detox center is the best fit for your needs.
+Our program focuses on helping you successfully withdraw from Fentanyl in a safe, supportive environment.
+You can choose to attend an inpatient or outpatient fentanyl detox treatment program.
+The more severe your addiction is, the more likely it is that an inpatient fentanyl detox program is the best fit for your needs.

-Fentanyl detox treatments commonly utilize medications like suboxone and methadone to help reduce and control your withdrawal symptoms.
-Each fentanyl detox center can offer unique services.
-It is important to talk to a detox center or complete a virtual tour of the luxury detox center before arriving to ensure the program is a good fit.
+Fentanyl detox treatment programs before rehab commonly utilize medications like suboxone and methadone to help reduce and control your withdrawal symptoms.
+Each center can offer unique services.
+It is important to talk to a detox center or complete a virtual tour of it before arriving to ensure the program is a good fit for you.

 Withdrawal symptoms usually last for no more than one week.
-However, you can experience some post-acute withdrawal symptoms for weeks or even months after completing treatment at a Florida fentanyl detox center, making it important to continue treatment following inpatient detox treatment.
+However, you can experience some post-acute withdrawal symptoms for weeks or even months after completing treatment at a Florida fentanyl addiction program, making it important to continue treatment following inpatient detox treatment.

 Reach Out to a Fentanyl Detox Center in Florida for Help Today

-When you are trying to recover from a substance abuse disorder or a fentanyl addiction, reaching out for help from a fentanyl detox center is the first step in your recovery.
-Tides Edge Detox Center will provide you with the necessary support and care to help you through the withdrawal process and start your journey to recovery.
+When you are trying to recover from a substance abuse disorder, getting help from an accredited program is the first step in your recovery.
+Tides Edge Detox Center in Jacksonville, Florida provides individuals with the necessary support and care through the withdrawal process and to recovery.

-Withdrawal from Fentanyl can be difficult and uncomfortable, but it must happen for your recovery to be successful.
+Withdrawal from Fentanyl (or even a prescription drug like benzos) can be difficult and uncomfortable, but it must happen for your recovery to be successful.
 Call us today at 866.723.3127 to find out more about our premier detox programs and your treatment options.